joouha/modshim/README.md

 You can create packages that automatically apply a shim to another module, making your enhancements available just by importing your package.

-This is done by calling `shim()` from within your package's code and using your own package's name as the `mount` point.
+This is done by calling `shim()` from within your package's code and using your own package's name as the `mount` point, so your package gets "replaced" with new merged module.

 To adapt our `textwrap` example, we could create a `super_textwrap.py` file like this: